suvendubrk/IPTClock/README.md

 For instance in the case of windows use the exe file IPTClock.exe found in build/exe.win-ARCHITECHURE-PYTHONVER/IPTClock.exe

+Names of Competitors can be set either through the configure window under the "Edit" menu or simply by clicking on the name or the descriptor (for example, left clicking Reporter brings up a window for filling in the name of the reporter).

 If you click on the count down text a popup will appear for changing the time of the present stage.

+It is also possible to manually edit the different font sizes by using the configure menu under the "Edit" menu.

 ## Key bindings ##
 Key bindings used by IPTClock is